Lake Hills School Annual Education Report

 Dear Parents and Community Members:

-We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2014-15 educational progress for the Lake Hills Elementary School.
+We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2015-16 educational progress for Lake Hills Elementary.
 The AER addresses the complex reporting information required by federal and state laws.
 The school’s report contains information about student assessment, accountability, and teacher quality.
-Please contact Instructional Services Director Mary Jane Evink at 616.850.5075 if you need assistance.
+If you have any questions about the AER, please contact Instructional Services Director Mary Jane Evink at 616.850.5075 for assistance.

 Our teachers work together in order to analyze student data and have data driven conversations on how our students are performing on state, school, and classroom assessments.
 Two key focus areas were in Math and Reading.
 Strategies were developed and implemented to help accelerate student achievement and close gaps.